Sreyas-J/VR_Assignment1_SreyasJanamanchi_IMT2022554/README.md

 - part2/out/: It contains images which display the matches and the final panaroma.
 - part2/part2.py: This is the python script for part2.
 - requirements.txt: Contains the packages available in the development conda environment.
+- IMT2022554.pdf: This is the report/documentation of the assignment.

 ## Run Locally